 1. Do you have this problem?

 Companies that sell products and services to commercial clients usually have to offer payment terms.
 These terms give the client 30 to 60 days to pay an invoice.
-Small businesses don’t have a choice on the matter.
+Small businesses don’t have a choice in the matter.
 Most large companies demand getting terms as a condition of working with them.

 2. How does factoring help?

 Factoring improves your cash flow by financing your invoices from slow-paying clients.
 Instead of waiting 30 to 60 days to get paid, you can factor the invoice and get funds immediately.
-To learn more, read “What is factoring?”
+To learn more, read “What is Factoring?”

 a) How does factoring work?

 Transactions have a simple structure.
 The factoring company typically finances your invoices in two instalments.
 The first instalment, the advance, covers about 85% of your invoice.
 It is deposited into your bank account shortly after presenting the invoice to the factor.
 The remaining 15%, less the factoring fee, is deposited as a second instalment once your customer pays on their usual terms.
 To learn more, read “How Does Invoice Factoring Work?”